GridOptionsNavigation.EnterMoveNextColumn Property

 You can access this nested property as listed below:

-When the user presses the Enter key in an active editor, the changes are saved and the editor closes.
-Set the EnterMoveNextColumn property to false to automatically move focus to the next row cell and activate its editor.
-Note that focus is moved even if the next cell cannot be edited.
+When the user presses Enter in the active editor, changes are saved and the editor closes.
+Activate the EnterMoveNextColumn property to move focus to the next cell and activate its editor on Enter.
+Note that focus moves even if the next cell cannot be edited.

-Multi-line editors use the Enter key to return the carriage, not to save changes.
-If the next cell uses the MemoEdit (or MemoExEdit) multi-line editor, set the AcceptsReturn (or AcceptsReturn) property to false to prevent the editor from handling the Enter key.
+Multi-line editors use Enter to return the carriage, not to save changes.
+If the next cell uses a MemoEdit or MemoExEdit, set the AcceptsReturn property to false to prevent the editor from handling Enter.

 The New Item Row allows users to add a new row.
 To display the New Item Row, use the GridView.OptionsView.NewItemRowPosition property.

-When a user presses the Enter key in this row, focus always moves to the next cell regardless of the EnterMoveNextColumn property value.
-When the user presses the Enter key in the last cell, a new row is created.
-To create a new row when the user presses the Enter key in any cell, not only in the last one, handle the ProcessGridKey event as shown below.
+When a user presses Enter in this row, focus always moves to the next cell regardless of the EnterMoveNextColumn property value.
+When the user presses Enter in the last cell, a new row is created.
+To create a new row when the user presses Enter in any cell, not only in the last one, handle the ProcessGridKey event as shown below.

 using DevExpress.XtraGrid;